Kitbashery/Modular-AI/CONTRIBUTING.md

 Sometimes with very obviouslty named fields that are self explanitory it isn't necessary to add a tooltip attribute, but in most cases it is prefered.

+In some cases it is prefered to be more strict than Microsoft's conventions such as `var` is rarely if ever used, instead a known type should be used.
+Additionally when checking if statements `== true/false` is always used instead of `if(variableName)` These two practices are done to reduce ambiguity.

 After putting in a pull request it is helpful (but not necessary) to also document them by putting in a pull request to [The documentation repo](https://github.com/Kitbashery/kitbashery.github.io/tree/main/docs) and update the docs.
 Doing so however does not mean your additions/changes will be accepted so it may be best to add docs after your changes have been merged or let an official developer document the changes.

-Code that doesn't follow these guidelines may not be merged untill it is revised and/or fits within the scope of the project.
+Code that deviates to far from these guidelines may not be merged untill it is revised and/or fits within the scope of the project.